Research at SPH

 - BUMC Clinical Research Resources Officeoffers guidance on:

 - Clinical Research Times – An online resource for clinical researchers provided by the Office of Clinical Research.
-Featured articles in 2012 will focus on issues that come up in conducting international research: juggling multiple IRBs, obtaining appropriate consent, and translation strategies.
-An experienced International Health researcher and IRB member gives her guidance on how to navigate the tricky topics that come up overseas.
+Featured articles in 2012 will focus on issues that come up in conducting global research: juggling multiple IRBs, obtaining appropriate consent, and translation strategies.
+An experienced Global Health researcher and IRB member gives her guidance on how to navigate the tricky topics that come up overseas.
 Learn more at bu.edu/crtimes.
 You will receive points toward maintaining your certification in human subjects’ protection for reading these articles and successfully answering the quiz questions.